A Trader’s Guide: Supply/Demand vs. Support/Resistance

 Let’s look at a support and resistance levels…

-This is a crucial point to remember; don’t be fooled by common misconceptions!
+Don’t be fooled by common misconceptions!

 Supply and demand zones form ONLY when the banks and other big players execute a significant trading action.